Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 By that, I mean holding them while they sleep.
 Some babies, will only sleep while they are held.
 I would say that nothing is wrong with that if you are OK with it.

 But, if you’re the mom that says I can’t even shower, and I’m dying.
 Then, put them down.
-Lay a blanket, put them in the crib, or use the bouncer (make sure it’s a safe space for an un-attended newborn), close to your shower and just pop your head out every few minutes and peek at them.
+Lay a blanket on the floor, put them in their crib, or use the bouncer (make sure it’s a safe space for an un-attended newborn), close to your shower and just pop your head out every few minutes and peek at them.

 Benefits of holding your baby